 Exposure to Nigeria could force S&P’s hand on MTN

-While it has affirmed MTN’s BB+ long-term issuer credit ratings, S&P warns it could downgrade MTN overall given the risk profile of Nigeria as a country
+The ratings agency has warned it could downgrade MTN overall given the risk profile of the West African country

 MTN is at risk of having its debt downgraded by ratings agency S&P Global Ratings over the next 12 months if the mobile network operator increases its relative exposure to Nigeria.